DionJChapman/Localization-Internationalization-Editor/README.md

   - Settings for the Amazon Translate APIs ["apiKey","apiSecret","apiRegion"].
 Copy this from the Key Generation page.
     - `i18n-l10n-editor.translationServiceAmazon: ["","",""]`
 - **i18n-l10n-editor.translationServiceGoogle**
-  - Settings for the Google Translate APIs ["apiKey","apiSecret","apiRegion"].
+  - Settings for the Google Translate APIs ["apiKey","apiSecret","ProjectID"].
 Copy this from the Key Generation page.
     - `i18n-l10n-editor.translationServiceGoogle: ["","",""]`
 - **i18n-l10n-editor.translationServiceMicrosoft**
   - Settings for the Microsoft Translate APIs ["apiKey","apiSecret (blank)","apiRegion"].
 Copy this from the Key Generation page.